Azure/terraform-azurerm-avm-res-azurestackhci-virtualmachineinstance/examples/default/README.md

 ### <a name="input_custom_location_name"></a> [custom\_location\_name](#input\_custom\_location\_name)

-Description: The name of the custom location.
+Description: Enter the custom location name of your HCI cluster.

 Type: `string`

 ### <a name="input_image_name"></a> [image\_name](#input\_image\_name)

-Description: The name of the image
+Description: Enter the name of the image you would like to use for the VM deployment

 Type: `string`

 ### <a name="input_logical_network_name"></a> [logical\_network\_name](#input\_logical\_network\_name)

-Description: The name of the logical network
+Description: Enter the name of the logical network you would like to use for the VM deployment

 Type: `string`